 Yes.
 And No. Let me explain.

-You will have noticed that when you are selecting keywords that we provide a couple different metrics, these are:
+You will have noticed that when you are selecting keywords we provide a couple of different metrics, these are:

 This is super important - when it comes to SEO you can't just rank for any old keyword from the start.
 Some keywords are more competitive than others, and you need a certain level of SEO value to hit page 1.

 This is exactly what an SEO expert would be looking at, so we do it too.
-And this is just one of the reasons why Hike differs to everyone else out there.
+And this is just one of the reasons why Hike differs from everyone else out there.

-So back to the question - "Should I just choose keywords that are high priority?"
+So back to the question - "Should I just choose keywords that are low difficulty?"

-You should use the priority score as a guide - a good guide - for choosing between different keywords.
+You should use the difficulty score as a guide - a good guide - for choosing between different keywords.

-The 'newer/younger' you are as a website then the more you should target keywords that have a low competition level and a low search volume.
+The 'newer/younger' you are as a website then the more you should target keywords that have a low difficulty level and a low search volume.

-The 'older' you get, the more you can target keywords that with higher competition levels and higher search volumes.
+The 'older' you get, the more you can target keywords with higher difficulty levels and higher search volumes.

 But remember - it is only an algorithm!
-Only you will be able to understand whether or not a keyword is relevant to your product/service and your customer base. use your intuition wisely, and then conform those choices with the data we provide.
+Only you will be able to understand whether or not a keyword is relevant to your product/service and your customer base.
+Use your intuition wisely, and then confirm those choices with the data we provide.